kennylindholm/monitoring/ansible/roles/README.md

 # Monitoring Stack Ansible Roles

 This directory contains individual Ansible roles for deploying a complete monitoring stack.
-The original `monitoring-stack` role has been split into modular components for better flexibility and maintainability.
+The roles are modular components that provide flexibility and maintainability.

 ## Available Roles